 Free Research Renovate Best Regulatory Practice “Toolkit” Series: Performance-Based Regulation – Part 3 Practical guidance for regulators looking to address challenges of the changing electricity Curated practices and processes that can be adapted to all regulatory markets.
 The Evolution of Performance-Based Regulation: A Model From A Traditional, Vertically Integrated Market When thinking about the application of performance-based regulation (PBR), most overlook traditional, vertically integrated markets like Minnesota.
 In this three-part series, SEPA dives into a case study of Minnesota’s proactive, stakeholder-driven process.
 Minnesota’s experience shows how a conversation about PBR does not require regulators and stakeholders to abandon existing cost-of-service-regulation (COSR) ratemaking practices.
 This series gives regulators and their staff a roadmap that may inform how they proceed with performance-based regulation in their own jurisdiction.
-What Is Covered In Part III Taking the next step to integrate multi-year rate plans (MRP) and performance incentive mechanisms (PIM) to reach performance-based regulation (PBR).
+What Is Covered In Part 3 Taking the next step to integrate multi-year rate plans (MRP) and performance incentive mechanisms (PIM) to reach performance-based regulation (PBR).
 The need to take stakeholder collaborative outcomes into a regulatory environment to achieve your objectives.
-A Resource of the Renovate Initiative This series is a part of the larger set of tools from the Renovate Initiative.
+Download Part 1 and Part 2 A Resource of the Renovate Initiative This series is a part of the larger set of tools from the Renovate Initiative.
 This initiative helps commissions improve their regulatory process and foster innovation by addressing four obstacles: people and knowledge; managing risk and uncertainty; managing increased rate of change, and complexity of objectives.
 To learn more about the Renovate Initiative and its other tools, click here.
-Performance-Based Regulation - Part 3 Name First Last Email CompanyTitleOrganization TypeUtilityCorporateGovernment, Non-Profit & Education Submit This iframe contains the logic required to handle Ajax powered Gravity Forms.
-Sign me up to receive updates on Regulation Innovation?
+Performance-Based Regulation - Part 3 Name First Last Email CompanyTitleOrganization TypeUtilityCorporateGovernment, Non-Profit & Education Submit Sign me up to receive updates on Regulation Innovation?